secil-carver/KMeans-Cluster-Analysis/README.md

 ## Elbow Method

-The Elbow Method helps to chose the optimum number of clusters by fitting the model with a range of values for _k_.
+The Elbow Method helps to choose the optimum number of clusters by fitting the model with a range of values for _k_.
 The chart indicates the best fit at the "elbow" point as shown in the example below.

 ![image](https://github.com/secil-carver/KMeans-Cluster-Analysis/assets/77639654/ad692daa-c437-4b75-acd3-01277c7023a8)

-## Silhoutte Method
+## Silhouette Method

 Visual interpretation of clusters of data.
 It provides graphical validation of how well each object is classified.
-The scored assigned determines how well each object lies in its cluster.
-High average silhoutte indicates good clustering.
-Numbers close to zero indicates the object lies in the decision boundary between two clusters.
+The score assigned determines how well each object lies in its cluster.
+A high average silhouette indicates good clustering.
+Numbers close to zero indicate the object lies in the decision boundary between two clusters.

 ![image](https://github.com/secil-carver/KMeans-Cluster-Analysis/assets/77639654/535e631e-8c98-4b50-93a7-03b15573a7f1)